Together for Short Lives

 To address the systemic problems that are stopping children getting the care they need, we are calling on the UK Government to commit to the following action:

-- Review the way in which children’s palliative care is funded and fill the £295 million annual gap in NHS spending on children’s palliative care in 2024/25.
+• How the £295 million annual gap in NHS spending on children’s palliative care can be filled.

-- Fill the £2.4 million annual funding gap in GRID and special interest (SPIN) training in palliative care for paediatric consultants – in addition to other funding gaps in educating and training other professionals, including community children’s nurses.
+5. Close the £2.4 million annual funding gap in GRID and SPIN training for paediatric consultants and address shortfalls in education and training for other professionals, including NHS community children’s nurses.

 Time is short for seriously ill children and their families.
 It is therefore vital that the UK Government commits to this action to ensure they can make the most of every moment that they have left together because short lives can’t wait.